 4. Compliment Him on a Deeper Level

-Sure, the whole “Hey, I think you’re sexy!” compliment does NOT hurt a guy’s self-esteem.
-However, building him up on a deeper level can create more sustained confidence.
+The “Hey, I think you’re sexy!” compliment does NOT hurt a guy’s self-esteem.
+However, building him up deeper can create more sustained confidence.

-When you make a comment like, “I love how you are patient and kind even when it would be easy not to be that way,” two things are happening:
+When you comment, “I love how you are patient and kind even when it would be easy not to be that way,” two things happen:

-First, you are complimenting him on who he is as a person rather than his accomplishments or things that may be fleeting.
+First, you compliment him on who he is rather than his accomplishments or things that may be fleeting.

 It shines a light on some of those intangible qualities.
-He can see a deeper admiration from you, which can be really uplifting.
+He can see a more profound admiration from you, which can be uplifting.

-It illustrates you really know him, and you see him for who he is as a person.
+It illustrates that you know him and see him for who he is.
 It can help him feel seen and known, which is incredibly comforting.

 5. Take an Interest in His Hobbies

 Raise your hand if you love all of your husband’s hobbies!